July 2020

 Imagine having the where-with-all back in the day to have your own home built?
 To rock up to Drove Road, look at these villas and pick out bricks and decorative elements for your own home?
 An early version of the Ikea catalogue – but for bricks instead of Besta storage units.

-Turner’s family home sat a spit up the road from these villas.
-It’s currently the Miller and Carter Steakhouse restaurant.
+Turner’s family home, Grove House, sat a spit up the road from these villas and currently does duty as the Miller and Carter Steakhouse restaurant.

 Thomas Turner’s resting place